Bio

 Born in Hong Kong and has been living in the US since 1993, Lee currently resides and works in Los Angeles, California.
 Lee’s first encounter with art was at age ten when a teacher taught her Chinese calligraphy.
 This seminal influence led her to complete a BA degree in Fine Arts at the Chinese University of Hong Kong.
 Later, she pursued graduate studies in the US, first earning a Master of Fine Arts degree in Painting and Drawing from UC Berkeley and then a second MFA in Digital Arts at Pratt Institute in New York.
 Prior to her studio practice, Lee served as an art professor for a decade, teaching both traditional and digital media.
 She has maintained an independent professional practice since 2008.

-Lee is the recipient of numerous awards throughout her career, including the Pollock-Krasner Foundation Grant; Vira I Heinz Endowment for the Arts; Jack K & Gertrude Murphy Fine Art Fellowship, San Francisco Foundation; Pennsylvania Council on the Arts; Ruth and Harold Chenven Foundation; Urban Council Fine Arts Award, Hong Kong Art Biennale; Jackie Chan Charitable Foundation Academic Achievement Award; and many others.
+Lee is the recipient of numerous awards throughout her career, including the Pollock-Krasner Foundation Grant; Vira I Heinz Endowment for the Arts; Jack K & Gertrude Murphy Fine Art Fellowship, San Francisco Foundation; Pennsylvania Council on the Arts; Ruth and Harold Chenven Foundation; Urban Council Fine Arts Award, Hong Kong; and Jackie Chan Charitable Foundation Academic Achievement Award, Hong Kong.

-Lee’s works have also been featured in over twenty books and numerous publications/media on the subject of contemporary cut paper.
-Notably, her work was included in a Victoria & Albert Museum’s series titled Paper Crafts: A Maker’s Guide, published by Thames & Hudson in the UK.
-Recently, her cut paper has been recognized by author Marilyn G. Stewart in Experience Art, a middle school art curriculum for US students.
+Lee’s works have also been published in over twenty books and numerous publications on contemporary cut paper including Victoria & Albert Museum’s series titled Paper Crafts: A Maker’s Guide (Thames & Hudson, UK) and Experience Art, a middle school art curriculum for US students (Davis Publications, US).
 A new anthology Critical Histories of the Arts and Crafts Movement featuring her work will be published by the University of Manchester Press in 2026.

 Browse Publications here.